hunterfjohnson/hunterjohnson.github.io/index.md

 ## publications

+(to appear) Jun, Sun-Ah, Jian-Leat Siah, Marisabel Cabrera & Hunter Johnson.
+Realizations of the tritonal pitch accent in Paraguayan Guarani.
+In _Proceedings of the 20th International Congress of Phonetic Sciences_. [<a href="/assets/icphs_2023_guarani.pdf" target="_blank">paper</a>]

+(to appear) Johnson, Hunter.
+The Guarani inverse as double agree.
+In _Proceedings of the 41st West Coast Conference on Formal Linguistics (WCCFL)_.

+(to appear) Johnson, Hunter.
+Feature Gluttony in the Guarani inverse.
+In _Proceedings of the 26th Workshop on Structure and Constituency in Languages of the Americas_.

 (in press) Johnson, Hunter and Hammerly, Christopher. _Deverbal noun formation in Mille Lacs Ojibwe_.
 Proceedings of the 53rd Algonquian Conference. [<a href="/assets/deverbal_nouns_ojibwe.pdf" target="_blank">paper</a>]

 2021 Johnson, Hunter. _Noun Composition in Ojibwe_, University of Minnesota Digital Conservancy. [<a href="/assets/nouns_ojibwe.pdf" target="_blank">paper</a>] [<a href="https://conservancy.umn.edu/handle/11299/220352" target="_blank">link</a>]